honeyjoo/ECE444-F2020-Lab3/README.md

 The dockerfile is located in the root of this repo, ECE444-F2020-Lab3/Dockerfile.

 One can create a docker container by using docker-compose up.
 Alternatively, you can use docker build -t xyz.
 This will build the container and flag the image xyz.

+Here, I used docker-compose to run the project.
+The command was docker-compose up.
+This command will attach the container and show that it is running in terminal.
+Note that if you want to exit, you can just click ctrl+C. One thing to remember is, even though you exited, it does not mean that containers are deleted when we do doctor-compose up.To stop running containers when we exit, run docker-compose up -d.
+Also, remove containers, run docker-compose down.

 If docker successfully started a container and the website is hosted, you should get a popup in terminal and in docker desktop that look like below:
 #### Docker-compose up
 ![docker run command](https://github.com/honeyjoo/ECE444-F2020-Lab3/blob/lab4_Microservice_Experiment/Image1.png?raw=true)

+Since the application is now executed, it will be accessible on your browser in localhost.
 Browser would look like this:

 #### browser that is equivalent to lab 3 activity 2